CatmanFan/DWMBGConfigEditor/README.md

 [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass) is courtesy of [Maplespe](https://github.com/Maplespe).

-**As the options have now been added to the official GUI, this configurator is now deprecated and regular updates may no longer be expected.**
+**As the options have been added to the official GUI as of 2.2.0, this configurator is now deprecated and regular updates may no longer be expected.**